 More Than Mashed Potatoes

 You know we love us some potatoes, in any shape or form, you can mash, bake, slice, or grill them.
-They are full of vitamins and minerals, and help up your daily protein and fiber intake.
+They are full of vitamins and minerals and help up your daily protein and fibre intake.
 This hearty vegetable is a favourite of mine and I’ve used it in a few other dishes: